 The Bodhisatta was once an ascetic who lived in the Himalayas.
 The king was seeking self-improvement and he asked people to tell him his faults so he could correct them, but nobody in the city would say anything negative.
-So the king wandered the countryside is disguise, yet still found nobody with anything bad to say.
+So the king wandered the countryside in disguise, yet still found nobody with anything bad to say.
 Finally, he went into the Himalayas and wandered the forest, and there he came upon the Bodhisatta.
 The Bodhisatta welcomed the stranger and offered him some figs. They were delicious and the king asked why they were so sweet.
 The Bodhisatta explained that when a king rules with justice, fruits, honey, molasses, and the like are wonderfully sweet.
-When a king is wicked, they lose their good flavor until the king is once again righteous.
+When a king is wicked, they lose their good flavor until righteousness returns.

-The king, without identifying himself, returned to the palace and stopped being fair in order to put the Bodhisatta’s words to the test.
-A short time later he went back to see the Bodhisatta and tried another fig, which was so bitter he spat it out.
-This time the king identified himself and explained what he had done, promising to set everything right again.
+The king, without having identified himself, returned to the palace and stopped being fair because he wanted to put the Bodhisatta’s words to the test.
+A short time later, he went back to see the Bodhisatta and tried another fig, which was so bitter he spat it out.
+This time the king revealed who he was and explained what he had done, promising to set everything right again.

 In the Lifetime of the Buddha